The Buddha describes the three quests of sensual pleasure, renewed existence, and spiritual life.

 esanānañca sambhavaṁ.

-“|Collected::composed, settled [samāhita]| and |fully aware::clearly comprehending [sampajāna]|,
+“|Collected::composed, settled [samāhita]| and |clearly aware::clearly comprehending [sampajāna]|,

-the |mindful::remembering to be present with continuous effort, observing the body in and of itself, feelings in and of itself, mind in and of itself, mental qualities in and of itself [sata]| disciple of the Buddha;
+the |mindful::remembering to be present with continuous effort, observing the body in and of itself, feelings in and of itself, mind in and of itself, mental qualities in and of themselves [sata]| disciple of the Buddha,

-Understands quests,
+understands quests,

 and the source of quests.